LBNL-ETA/BEDES-Manager/README.md

     $ cd bedes-db/
     $ make install_and_run

-One could also point the BEDES Mapping Manager database to a different host using the `/.env` file instead of running it locally.
+One could also point the BEDES Manager database to a different host using the `/.env` file instead of running it locally.

 #### Building the Tables